Tag Archives: stucco quote

 Stucco Prices – Estimate Your Stucco Cost

 Many home owners want to get a preliminary stucco cost without having to call pushy contractors to get stucco prices.
-You CAN do this yourself, to get a rough estimate/budget for a standard job.
-There are many factors which will affect the final cost of a synthetic stucco siding: number of windows/doors, number of stories, moulding selection, location, how large the wall space to be done is, landscaping surrounding your house… the list goes on.
-When all is said and done though, the average home owner will find their final square foot price to be somewhere in the $9.00-$11.00 range.
+You CAN do this yourself, to get a rough estimate for a standard job.
+There are many factors which will affect the final cost of a synthetic stucco siding: number of windows/doors, number of stories, moulding selection, location, area surrounding your house… the list goes on.
+When all is said and done though, the average home owner will find their final square foot price to be somewhere in the $10.00-$11.00 range.
 Now you’re wondering, how do I estimate the square footage to get a final cost?
 Here’s how to get a rough idea.

 1. Measure the width of the walls you want done by the heights, so as to square it off, write it down